 F.A.Q.

-Do you digitize Super VHS/S-VHS or BetaMax?
+Can you transfer Super VHS/S-VHS or BetaMax?

 No, not currently.